llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is the start value of the reduction, which must be a scalar integer type equal to the result type.
-The second operand is the vector on which the reduction is performed and must be a vector of integer values whose element type is the result/start type.
-The third operand is the vector mask and is a vector of boolean values with the same number of elements as the vector operand.
-The fourth operand is the explicit vector length of the operation.
+The first argument is the start value of the reduction, which must be a scalar integer type equal to the result type.
+The second argument is the vector on which the reduction is performed and must be a vector of integer values whose element type is the result/start type.
+The third argument is the vector mask and is a vector of boolean values with the same number of elements as the vector argument.
+The fourth argument is the explicit vector length of the operation.

 Semantics:
 """"""""""

-The '``llvm.vp.reduce.or``' intrinsic performs the integer ``OR`` reduction (:ref:`llvm.vector.reduce.or <int_vector_reduce_or>`) of the vector operand ``val`` on each enabled lane, performing an '``or``' of that with the scalar ``start_value``.
+The '``llvm.vp.reduce.or``' intrinsic performs the integer ``OR`` reduction (:ref:`llvm.vector.reduce.or <int_vector_reduce_or>`) of the vector argument ``val`` on each enabled lane, performing an '``or``' of that with the scalar ``start_value``.
 Disabled lanes are treated as containing the neutral value ``0`` (i.e. having no effect on the reduction operation).
 If the vector length